Shaftesbury F.C.: History

+The 2023–24 season saw Shaftesbury promoted from the Wessex Premier Division, defeating AFC Stoneham 1–0 in the play-off final.

 Ground

 Shaftesbury play their home games at Cockrams, Coppice Street, Shaftesbury, SP7 8PF.

 But, when the council refused to give planning permission, the club called upon the local sponsor and supermarket, Tesco.
-Tesco built the club a new playground and a huge sheltered stand which is estimated to have around 200 - 300 persons capacity.
+Tesco built the club a new playground and a huge sheltered stand which is estimated to have around 2–300 persons capacity.

 The club have played at Cockrams since moving there in 1974.
 The ground belongs to the local Shaftesbury council who lease the ground to the club.